That's TV

-That's TV is a national television network in the United Kingdom, broadcasting via Sky, Freesat and Freeview.
-That's TV started off as the owner of a number of local television licences in several conurbations, but even though regional news can still be found via these services, these channels simulacast the classic hits and television schedule of the national That's TV channel for most of the day.
+That's TV is a British local free-to-air television channel in the United Kingdom, broadcasting via Sky, Freesat, Freeview, and Virgin Media, although only a small number of both local and national That's TV channels are available on Virgin Media.

+That's TV started off as the owner of a number of local television licences in several conurbations, but even though some local news can still be found via these services, these channels simulcast the schedule of the national That's TV channel for most of the day, but with some variations.

 That's Television Ltd is owned by That's Media Ltd, which is based at The Flint Glass Works in the Ancoats neighbourhood of Manchester.

 History

 In September 2012, the broadcast regulator Ofcom announced That's TV had been awarded a licence to broadcast local TV service for Oxfordshire.
 Two months later, the company won a second licence for the Southampton and Portsmouth areas, in conjunction with newspaper publishers Newsquest and Johnston Press.
 That's Solent began broadcasting on 26 November 2014 while a soft launch of That's Oxford took place on 17 April 2015.

 Prior to the launch of the Solent station, That's TV gained a further three licences in the south of England in June 2014 for the Guildford, Reading and Salisbury areas, followed a month later by a Basingstoke licence.
 In June 2015, a ninth licence was gained to serve the Carlisle area, in partnership with the CN Group.

 The local TV licences for the Manchester and Preston/Blackpool areas were initially awarded to YourTV in February 2013, but both services failed to launch within the two-year timeframe permitted by the regulator.
-That's TV took a controlling stake in YourTV in March 2015 with the licences subsequently re-awarded.
-A soft launch of That's Manchester took place on 31 May 2015, followed by That's Lancashire on 24 August.
+That's TV took a controlling stake in YourTV in March 2015 A soft launch of That's Manchester took place on 31 May 2015, followed by That's Lancashire on 24 August.
+By February 2020 it was airing half an hour of local news per day.

 The founder of That's TV, Esther Rantzen, became the group's vice president when it opened its first station in Portsmouth and was lined up to present a weekly magazine programme.
 In May 2015, Rantzen resigned from the company along with former Meridian Broadcasting executive Mary McAnally.

 In March 2016, Ofcom placed three of the stations – Manchester, Oxford and Solent – on notice over persistent technical issues.

 In October 2016, it was announced That's TV had bought the licence for the York local TV service, formerly held by 'Hello York'.
 The group also bought out Cambridge TV.

 On 2 January 2017, five That's TV stations (Cambridge, Lancashire, Manchester, Oxfordshire, Solent) started to simulcast Talking Pictures TV for six hours each day.
 In August 2017, That's TV bought Norfolk station Mustard TV.